Space station launch honors ‘Hidden Figures’ mathematician

 CAPE CANAVERAL, Fla.
-(AP) — A space station supply ship named after the Black NASA mathematician featured in the movie “Hidden Figures” blasted off Saturday, the 59th anniversary of John Glenn’s historic launch.
+(AP) — A space station supply ship named after the Black NASA mathematician featured in the movie “Hidden Figures” rocketed into orbit Saturday, the 59th anniversary of John Glenn’s historic launch.

-Northrop Grumman launched the 4-ton shipment for NASA from Wallops Island on Virginia’s eastern shore.
-The Antares rocket was visible from the Carolinas to Connecticut, where early afternoon skies were clear.

-The Cygnus capsule — dubbed the S.S.
-Katherine Johnson — should reach the space station Monday.
+Northrop Grumman’s Cygnus capsule — dubbed the S.S.
+Katherine Johnson — should reach the International Space Station on Monday following its launch from Virginia’s eastern shore.

 Johnson died almost exactly a year ago at age 101.